user-none/KDocker/README.md

 KDocker will not stay running with the `--keep-running` option after all windows are undocked.
 However, DBus auto start does work and will start KDocker as needed.
-Negating the need for this option.
+Reducing the need for this option.